J. Scott Payne

 Scott and Jane live in Allendale, Michigan, close to two of their three daughters and four grandchildren.

 Not when he writes.

 Whimsy overcomes him at the word processor.
-Whimsy is at the core of his novel, The Universe Builders, which he tells with a unique balance of seriousness, humor, and imagination.
+Whimsy is at the core of his award-winning fantasy series, The Universe Builders, which he tells with a unique balance of seriousness, humor, and imagination.

 LeBel lives in Muskegon, Michigan with his wife Marge, and Mindy and Dexter, their cats.
 When not writing, he is busy planning his next trip, cussing out the stock market, doing tech support for friends, or dreaming up new Universe Builder plots.